coherentsolutionsinc/anywhere-configuration/README.md

   .Build()
   .Run();
 ```

+> **NOTE**
+>
+> This section doesn't present and explains all features / aspects of the CoherentSolutions.Extensions.Configuration.AnyWhere.
+The complete documentation is available on [project wiki](https://github.com/coherentsolutionsinc/anywhere-configuration/wiki).

 Application is build into container and deployed to _development environment_ (developers machine) and _staging_ (Kubernetes cluster in Azure).